A Stochastic Quasi-Newton Method in the Absence of Common Random Numbers: Problem Setting and Oracles

 \begin{assumption} Given a point $x\in\R^n$ and a constant $\alpha> 0$, the oracle computes $g(x,\alpha,\Xi^\prime)$ with realization $g(x,\alpha,\xi^\prime)$, a (random) estimate of the gradient $\nabla \phi(x)$.
 The third argument of $g$, $\Xi^\prime$, is a random variable (whose distribution may depend on $x$), with probability space $(\Omega^\prime, \mathcal{F}_{\Omega^\prime}, P')$.
 The function $g$ satisfies, for all $x\in\R^n$ and for all $\alpha>0$,

 for some non-negative parameters $(\varepsilon_g,\tau,\kappa,\delta)$, where $\delta\in [0,\frac{1}{2})$. \end{assumption}

-In words, \cref{eq:first_order} says that with high probability (as determined by $\delta$), the error in the gradient estimate is bounded either by a constant ($\varepsilon_g$) or by a quantity that scales linearly with the magnitude of the realized gradient estimate.
-To simplify notation, sometimes we will omit the dependence on $\alpha$ and write $g(x,\Xi^\prime)$.
+In \Cref{ass:first_order_oracle}, the input $\alpha$ to the oracle represents the step size in the quasi-Newton method that we will describe later.
+Thus, \Cref{ass:first_order_oracle} effectively says that as step sizes decrease, the oracle must be proportionally more accurate.
+We note that \eqref{eq:first_order} says that with probability $1-\delta>\frac 1 2$, the error in the gradient estimate is bounded by the greater of a constant ($\varepsilon_g$) and a quantity that scales linearly with the magnitude of the realized gradient estimate.
+With constant probability $\delta < \frac12$, we allow the gradient estimator to be arbitrarily bad.
+Observe that since there is a constant bias of $\varepsilon_g$ in the gradient estimates, it is only possible to guarantee convergence to an approximate stationary point.

+Just as with the zeroth-order oracle, $\Xi^\prime$ here represents all sources of randomness in the first-order oracle.
+For example, in expected risk minimization, $\Xi^\prime$ would represent the random minibatch used to compute the gradient estimate.
+In the VQA problem, the first-order oracle is implemented by taking differences of function estimates via \eqref{eq:magic_dd}, and thus $\Xi^\prime$ would represent the randomness in the function value estimates.
+To simplify notation, we will often omit the dependence of $g(x,\alpha,\Xi^\prime)$ on $\alpha$ and write $g(x,\Xi^\prime)$.